 After my cut, I returned to Union Station to relax in the Metropolitan Lounge.
 You may use this area if you have a business class ticket or a room on a train.

 After claiming my spot in the lounge and buying a PBR, it was time to relax and download a few shows on my iPad.
 The internet was a little too slow, and the wait time was too short to accommodate the speed, so I did not download everything I wanted.
-Before I left for Chicago, I downloaded a few things but wanted to try a few more shows.
+Before I left for Chicago, I downloaded a few things but wanted to try more shows.

 While waiting for my train, I chatted with a couple traveling to New Orleans for a riverboat cruise.
 There was a little jealousy on my part; I love New Orleans, as many of you know.
 Our time together was short, and around 6:10, they announced that the Capital Limited was pulling into the station, and it was time for me to gather my things and head down to the tracks.

 All aboard the Capitol Limited

 By then, I was comfortable in my Superliner Roomette.
 Phill, my car attended, greeted me at the door and later filled me in on the information needed for the journey.